 The ChamP trap can accommodate patches, polymeric panels, and plugs.
 It is equivalent to a Yellow panel/Rebell trap in sensitivity.

-- For the species for which the trap and attractant is used, see Table 2 (a and b). - For rebaiting (field longevity), see Table 3. - For use under different scenarios and recomment of densities, see Tables 4b and 4c.
+- For the species for which the trap and attractant is used, see Table 2 (a and b). - For rebaiting (field longevity), see Table 3. - For use under different scenarios and recommended densitive ce Tables 4

 Easy trap (ET)